lijingda13/AllocationServer/allocation-server/RESTfulAPI.md

   - Status Code:
     - 200: Successfully retrieved the list of projects.
   - Response Body: A list of projects with their details.
+    - id: Project id.
+    - title: Title of the project.
+    - description: Description of the project.
+    - staff: Staff who proposed the project.
+    - status: Status of the project.
+    - createDate: Propose date of the project.

 ### Get all available projects for the student
 This API provides the list of all available projects that a student can register interest in.